dsrivastava29/Davendiv/ReadMe First.txt

 -Spring Web Flow Integration (for admin section)

-Development tools used: Eclipse Spring Tool Suite (STS) and Maven
+Development tools used: Eclipse Spring Tool Suite (STS) and Maven (Consider Maven update if project shows any error after loading on eclipse)

 : Pojo's have been created based on E-R model and modified for the use in application.